 Southend Council's approach to pay and reward is detailed in its Reward Policy.
-This policy applies to all staff employed by the Council (other than those in schools) and details how the workforce at all levels will be rewarded for the work they perform.
+This policy applies to all staff employed by the Council and details how the workforce at all levels will be rewarded for the work they perform.
 Where there are differences between different categories of staff, these are explained in the policy.